 2. Sift your dry ingredients into a large bowl.
 I know it's tempting to skip this step, but it really does make a difference in the fluffiness and light texture of your pancakes.

-3. Now add the vanilla to the vegan buttermilk and pour the wet ingredients into the bowl.
+3. Now add the almond milk and vanilla to the vegan buttermilk and pour the wet ingredients into the bowl.
 Stir gently, being careful not to over mix or your pancakes won't be as fluffy.
+You can use any plant-based milk you have on hand.
+I happen to love using almond milk in my pancakes for the added flavor.

 4. Heat a little oil in a non-stick fry pan and add the batter to the pan two tablespoons at a time.
 Allow the pancakes to cook until you see bubbles on the surface, then flip and continue to cook them for 2-3 minutes.